MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 10. Repeat the steps to import and post any other opening balances.

 > [!IMPORTANT]
 > Specifically for opening balances for bank accounts, do not follow the steps in this article to post directly to the G/L accounts that are associated with the relevant bank accounts.
-For more information, see [Set Up Bank Accounts](bank-how-setup-bank-accounts.md).
+For more information, see [Set Up Bank Accounts](.

 ## Migrate customer data

 Now that the customer's production or sandbox is set up, you can migrate their existing data.
 In many cases, to migrate customer data to [!INCLUDE [prod_short](../includes/prod_short.md)] online, use the built-in migration tools to migrate data from specific product versions.

-Alternatively, you can migrate to [!INCLUDE [prod_short](includes/prod_short.md)] on-premises using the data migration tools of RapidStart Services, and then switch to the cloud.
+Alternatively, you can migrate to [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises using the data migration tools of RapidStart Services, and then switch to the cloud.

 For more information, see [Migrate On-Premises Data to Business Central Online](migrate-data.md).